I believe in the extraordinary experience of personal growth...

 I'm interested in providing support and guidance through our relationship to discover your stories about yourself and create circumstances in which your own radiance can thrive.

-After you call or email me, I will contact you for a confidential and non-judgmental consultation.
-Basically, I listen to what’s going on with you, answer your questions, and offer some ideas and options on what you might do next.
-This is typically a 5-20 min. phone conversation.
+CONTACT Basically, I listen to what’s going on with you, answer your questions, and offer some ideas and options on what you might do next.
 I can offer you counseling services with me and/or referrals for treatment or support elsewhere.
-Consultations are available to anyone and are complimentary.

-We work collaboratively to build new meaning and understanding around your experience.
-To do this, we may use conversation and the expressive arts, body-centered mindfulness, and dreams.
-I use both practical interventions and deeper exploration to help you feel better and develop a stronger sense of self.
+COLLABORATION I intend to build new meaning and understanding around your experience.
+I use both practical interventions and deeper exploration.
 My invitation to you in therapy is to begin the work of more fully knowing yourself within the safety of a confidential environment.

 Still Want to Know More?